-Whether you are visiting Canada to enjoy the many opportunities our country has to offer or studying in Canada to broaden your knowledge and skills, you can be certain that you will enjoy your stay in Canada.
+Whether you are visiting Canada as a tourist, working or studying here to broaden your experience, knowledge and skills, be certain that you will enjoy your stay in Canada.

 Every year more than 20 million people visit Canada to enjoy the many opportunities our country has to offer.
 Depending on where you live and the reason for your visit, you will need to meet certain entry requirements.
 In some cases, if you plan to stay in Canada for a certain period of time, you will need a Permit as a Visitor, Student or Worker.
 We can assist you defining the best option for you and your family according to your plans and qualifications, assisting with the application and preparation to arrive in Canada.
 If you are already in Canada and need to extend your stay, contact us to know if you can extend your visitor record and work/study permit.

 Canadian citizens and Canadian Permanent Residents have the right to enter Canada freely.
 Other visitors, including tourists, students, and workers, may need a Temporary Resident Visa (TRV) from Immigration, Refugees and Citizenship Canada (IRCC) to enter Canada.
 You do not need a Temporary Resident Visa to visit Canada if you are from a visa-exempt country.
 Foreign nationals from visa-exempt countries and from some eligible visa-required countries need an Electronic Travel Authorization (eTA) to travel to Canada by air.
 Citizens from all other countries must apply for a Temporary Resident Visa before entering Canada.

 Unless you come from a visa exempt country or if you plan to stay in Canada as a visitor for longer than 6 months, you will need a Visitor Visa.
 Typically, Visitor Visas are valid for 6 months at a time.